-Today I'm trying out something new for fun - I'm pulling back the curtains and giving you a behind-the-scenes view of the craziness that is Design Improvised!
+Today I’m trying out something new for fun – I’m pulling back the curtains and giving you a behind-the-scenes view of the craziness that is making a DIY post for Design Improvised!

 So today I’m sharing the inspiration, trial and error, and messy process that went into a recent DIY – my neon sticker back-to-school balloons!